-Also, we may consider, but do not currently have definitive plans or timelines for our expansion beyond California as these markets continue to expand.
+We currently have no retail facilities and we do not currently have definitive plans or timelines for expansion into retail or beyond California.

 Competitive Conditions

 We compete with other branded licensed cultivators, manufacturers and distributors, offering similar products and services, within California.